 It coincides and connects with the annual report by the chief of the Australian Security Intelligence Organisation (ASIO), regarding a shift in the nomenclature that denotes perpetrators of, or adherents to, violent radicalism.
 No longer will ASIO refer to Islamic radicalism or right-wing radicalism, but rather to religiously motivated violent extremism and ideologically motivated violent extremism.
 This is an important shift, because it brings us closer to the grievances of violent actors, and away from mere prejudice.
 That means it brings us closer to solution-oriented thinking, and away from simplistic characterisations that blind us to what's actually going on.

 Similarly, I am always struck by my memory of George Bush referring to the 9/11 attackers who plowed those planes into the glories of American architecture and symbolic potency, as "cowards."
-I believe that that reaction set the U.S. on a course for 20 years from which it may never recover, since it opened the door for a reawakened China, while the U.S. bludgeoned and cudgelled its way into the quagmires of Iraq and Afghanistan with Goya-esque spectacle.
+I believe that that reaction set the U.S. on a course for 20 years from which it may never recover.
+As China stirred, the U.S. bludgeoned and cudgelled its way into the quagmires of Iraq and Afghanistan with Goya-esque spectacle.
 Bush's damnation was simply flawed, because surely these men were courageous, however ugly, misguided, and murderous, and surely that courage was derived from beliefs that drove them forward to their own oblivion?
 Surely, those beliefs could be understood, analysed and, and ultimately contained, if not undermined?

 Francisco Goya, from his Black paintings, two men fight with cudgels to the death.